|Cornerstone of the Yavapai County Courthouse laid October 19th, 1916|

 The story of Morris Goldwater and his oversight of the early development of Prescott, Arizona.

-The Copper Box Will NOT Be Opened in 2016:
+Why the Copper Box Was NOT Opened in 2016:

 Inquiry to the Yavapai County Board of Supervisors revealed that they are aware of the time capsule's existence, its contents and have looked into removing it from both the exterior and the interior.
 It seems that costs to do so would be high and there is worry about damage to the integrity of the building itself.
 As a result, it has been decided that given the choice between opening it now (a century later,) and opening it when the county has the need for a new one; the Board of Supervisors has chosen the latter.